 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in slates with concrete tiled roofing at the rear.
-There are two slate clad front dormer window projections.
-There is tiled ridging.
-There was a very limited view of the roof coverings at the rear.
-Access to the roof void was via a hatch in the first floor hallway ceiling.
-There was a very limited head and shoulders inspection.
-This area is insulated.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+The roof is pitched and laid in plain concrete tiles with tiled ridging.
+There were head and shoulders inspections of the rear eaves void and the apex void via hatches in the upper hallway.
+These areas are insulated.
+Rainwater fittings Visually inspected with the aid of binoculars where Trainfuctor manage appropriate.
 The gutters and downpipes are of PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
+Main walls Main walls appropriate.
+Foundations and concealed parts were not exposed or Main walls Windows, external doors and joinery appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, externally roughcast.
-There was a limited view at the rear.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main walls are of solid stone construction with a painted appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible. appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
+Windows, external doors and joinery appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
 The front and rear entrance doors are UPVC double glazed.
-The windows are UPVC sealed unit double glazed of casement design.
+The windows are UPVC sealed unit double glazed of casement design with some timber double glazed roof lights at first floor level. appropriate.
+Foundations and concealed parts were not exposed or inspected.
+The main walls are of solid stone construction with a painted finish.
+Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The front and rear entrance doors are UPVC double glazed.
+The windows are UPVC sealed unit double glazed of casement design with some timber double glazed roof lights